 Counter-clockwise: From Sunset Point, descend a paved path with safety railings.
 After about 100 feet, turn left at the junction to access the eastern leg of the Navajo Loop.

 Doing the loop clockwise is recommended, as the views of the Bryce Amphitheater are more prominent that way.
 Plus, Queens Garden is less steep than Navajo Loop, making the descents safer.

 3. Fairyland Loop

 Fairyland is one of the top hikes in Bryce Canyon if you’re looking for solitude.
-This eight-mile loop is one of the park’s more strenuous hikes outside of the main artery.
+This eight-mile loop is one of the park’s more strenuous hikes outside of the main artery, and it feels about as remote as hiking in the Canadian Rockies.
 It descends nearly 1,800 vertical feet, so be prepared to make up the difference on the way back!

 Insider tip: be sure to do this hike early in the morning or pack plenty of sunscreen, as there is very little shade cover!

 8 miles (13.4 km)

 3-5+ hours, depending on your fitness level